University Police Department

 The Texas A&M University-Central Texas University Police Department is service and safety oriented with broad enforcement powers, dedicated to providing an atmosphere in which the mission of the University is accomplished.
 Providing a safe and secure environment for A&M-Central Texas students, faculty, and staff is a top priority.

 The police department operates 365 days a year, 24 hours a day, 7 days a week and provides a full range of law enforcement services, including criminal investigations, accident investigations, and emergency services.
 Representatives of the department are actively involved in instructional and educational outreach.
-University police have jurisdiction over all university properties and is extended to off-campus locations in accordance with the Texas Education Code section 51.203 and department policy.
+University police have jurisdiction over all university properties.
+Jurisdiction is extended to off-campus locations in accordance with the Texas Education Code §51.203 and department policy.
 Our police officers are certified Texas peace officers as defined in article 2.12 of the Texas Code of Criminal Procedure and are authorized to carry firearms at all times within the State of Texas.

 Emergency call boxes are strategically located throughout campus for students, faculty, and staff to summon assistance from the police department.
 In addition, during an emergency the police can be reached by dialing 911.
 All 911 calls will be answered by Bell County Communications Center and are routed to a university police officer.
 Callers should let the 911 operator know the emergency is located on the A&M-Central Texas campus.